OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 ## Welcome!

 Well done!
-You have deployed your first application through Octopus Deploy!
-This overview provides some more context and information about Octopus Deploy.
+You have deployed your first application with Octopus Deploy!
+This overview provides some additional context and information about Octopus Deploy.
 It will also point you in the right direction to learn more.

 ## What is Octopus Deploy and who is it for?